 THE RETURNS PROBLEM IN NUMBERS

 Online shoppers are two to three times more likely to return goods than those who buy in-store.
-Ecommerce has grown as a share of total worldwide retail from 15% in 2019 to 22% today.
+E-commerce has grown as a share of global retail from 15% in 2019 to 22% today.
 Between early 2020 and January 2021, UPS reported that the number of returned goods in the US increased by 23% - a startlingly close corresponding rise.

 As customers have grown accustomed to returning goods, a whole industry of its own has shot up to cater to them.
-The reverse logistics market is predicted to reach a value of $958.3 billion by 2028.
+By 2028, the reverse logistics market is projected to reach a value of $958.3 billion.
 This network of startups provides a spectrum of services from warehousing, robotics and recycling.

 WHAT ARE THE DOWNSIDES FOR BUSINESSES?